Lorem ipsum: Source text

 The discovery of the text's origin is attributed to Richard McClintock, a Latin scholar at Hampden–Sydney College.
 McClintock connected Lorem ipsum to Cicero's writing sometime before 1982 while searching for instances of the Latin word consectetur, which was rarely used in classical literature.
-McClintock first published his discovery in a 1994 letter to the editor of Before & After magazine, contesting the editor's earlier claim that Lorem ipsum held no meaning.
+McClintock first published his discovery in a 1994 letter to a Before & After magazine editor, contesting the editor's earlier claim that Lorem ipsum had no meaning.

 The relevant section of Cicero as printed in the source is reproduced below with fragments used in Lorem ipsum highlighted.
 Letters in brackets were added to Lorem ipsum and were not present in the source text:

 What follows is H. Rackham's translation, as printed in the 1914 Loeb edition, with words at least partially represented in Lorem ipsum highlighted: